 Property and equipment are stated at cost less accumulated depreciation and amortization.
 Depreciation and amortization of property and equipment is computed using the straight-line method.
 Buildings and improvements are depreciated or amortized over estimated useful lives ranging from 3-40 years.
 Leasehold improvements are amortized over the shorter of the respective lease terms or estimated useful lives.
+Machinery, vehicles, and equipment are depreciated over estimated useful lives ranging from 3-10 years.
+Computer hardware and software are depreciated over estimated useful lives ranging from 3-10 years.
 Furniture and fixtures are depreciated over estimated useful lives ranging from 5-7 years.
-Estimated useful lives for other depreciable assets range from 3-10 years.